dpinela/mflg/README.md

 - **Undo**: Control-Z
 - **Undo All/Discard Changes**: Control-U (will ask for confirmation)
 - **Replace**: Control-R, then type a regex, then the replacement.
 You may use $1, $2, $3... to refer to captured groups, and $name or ${name} to refer to named groups.
 To insert a literal $, use $$ (see [the Go regexp docs][go-regexp]).
+- **Format**: Control-F - pipes the contents of the buffer through the formatter program for the current file's language, then replaces the buffer with the result.
 - **Quit**: Control-Q

 mflg saves your files automatically as you make changes, so there is no Save command as in other editors; except for a small delay, what you see on screen is what is on disk.